 Playground products shown in video may not be appropriate for every age group.
 Playsystems shown in video are for demonstration purposes only.
 Product configurations may vary.

 Small Decisions = Big Impact

 Keep in mind that what could seemingly appear to be a small decision, can make a big impact.
-Simply choosing to use plastic slides instead of metal ones will allow children with cochlear implants (CI) to participate and use the slides.
-The static produced on a metal slide can build and create an Electrostatic Discharge (ESD) that can discharge external medical devices such as Cochlear implants, Baclofen or insulin pumps.
+Simply choosing to use metal slides or rollerslides instead of plastic ones will allow children with cochlear implants (CI) to participate and use the slides.
+The static produced on a plastic slide can build and create an Electrostatic Discharge (ESD) that can discharge external medical devices such as Cochlear implants, Baclofen or insulin pumps.
 In the event that the external transmitter of a CI is impacted, there is no harm to the child or the internal implant, but the CI won’t work until an audiologist can recalibrate the device.
 This means the rest of the play experience will be without their needed support devices, depriving the child of some important play benefits.

 Also, be sure to mark the edge of steps, the slide, and other surfaces (platforms, etc.) with yellow, so that children with low vision will be aware of the change in surfaces.
 This small but important element to a playground design will help keep children with visual impairments safe.

 Just as every child is unique, every playground should be, too.
 We’ve worked with many organizations and communities across the country to create a playground experience that meets the needs of everyone who comes to use the play space.